AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 person.age = 26;
 console.log(person.age);
 // 26
-// in this case no error will be raised, we are not re-assigning the variable but just one of its properties.
 ```

+In this case we are not reassigning the whole variable but just one of its properties, which is perfectly fine.

 ---